 - Choosing an ERP System based on critical must have functions, not the good to have features

 Some software may look very impressive in terms of interface and it may wow the audience in the demonstration.
 But careful assessment may reveal the lacking of functionalities within the software.
-Interface impression is subjective and a software can be very nice to look at but if you do not see carefully into the ease of use (not to be confused with nice interface!) and the extensiveness of features, you will face more problems during the ERP rollout.
-Lacking in features will cause the ERP rollout to fail.
+Interface impression is subjective and a software can be very nice to look at but if you do not see carefully into the ease of use (not to be confused with nice interface!) and the extensiveness of features, you will face more problems during the ERP system rollout.
+Lacking in features will cause the ERP system rollout to fail.
 Of course the most ideal is that the ERP software have both functions and user friendly interface.

 - Ensure that the ERP Software vendor can show mock up demo based on your actual sample data

-Such exercise no doubt will spend more time on your users’ side but the effort spend will help to ensure minimum expectation gap during the ERP implementation which will be far cheaper than a failed software investment.
-Data given to the ERP vendor should cover from the start of your entire workflow down to finance accounting.
+Such exercise no doubt will spend more time on your users’ side but the effort spend will help to ensure minimum expectation gap during the ERP system implementation which will be far cheaper than a failed software investment.
+Data given to the ERP system vendor should cover from the start of your entire workflow down to finance accounting.
 If the demo cannot be simulated, chances are there are some missing workflow from that ERP Software.
-Do bear in mind that NOT all ERP vendors can customize the software to your needs, especially when the ERP software is not sold directly from the principal developer.
+Do bear in mind that NOT all ERP system vendors can customize the software to your needs, especially when the ERP software is not sold directly from the principal developer.

 - Avoid reliance on people whom have no actual knowledge on your business workflow and challenges